hoquangthaiholy/refine-webpack-plugin/README.md

 Please check example folder for the working example.

-### `Generating Multiple HTML Files`
+### `Generating Multiple Asset Files`

-To generate more than one HTML file, declare the plugin more than once in your plugins array.
+To generate more than one asset file, declare the plugin more than once in your plugins array.
 Each instance of plugin will be a child compiler of the main `webpack` process

 **webpack.config.js**
 ```js